Marketing, Manufacturing, Packaging & Labeling, Advertising: China

-For drugs with special requirements on storage, the requirements shall be marked in the label.
-For narcotic drugs, psychotropic substances, medicinal toxic drugs, radioactive pharmaceuticals, drugs for topical use, non-prescription drugs and other drugs having special marks specified by the NMPA, their special marks shall be printed in the drug labels.
-Additionally, with regard to the label on the package for transportation and storage, information such as packaging quantity, precautions for transportation or other marks may be included when necessary.
+For drugs requiring special storage, the requirements shall be marked on the label.
+For narcotic drugs, psychotropic substances, medicinal toxic drugs, radioactive pharmaceuticals, drugs for topical use, non-prescription drugs and other drugs having special marks specified by the NMPA, their special marks shall be printed on the drug labels.
+Additionally, with regard to the label on the package for transportation and storage, information such as packaging quantity, precautions for transportation or other marks may be included, when necessary.

-Regarding a Class II or III medical device, the number of registration certificate as well as the name, address and contact details of the registrant are also required in the label.
-Also, the name, domicile and contact information of the agent shall be included in the labeling of the imported devices.
+Regarding Class II or III medical devices, the number of registration certificate as well as the name, address and contact details of the registrant are also required in the label.
+Also, the name, domicile and contact information of the agent shall be included on the labeling of the imported devices.
 In the case of contract manufacturing, the labeling shall include name, domicile, production address, the number of production permit or the number of record-filing certificate of the commissioned enterprise.
-Furthermore, if the device is radioactive, or if damage to or adverse effect on the environment might be caused in the course of use of such device, warning signs or notes shall be included in the label.
+Furthermore, if the device is radioactive, or if damage to or adverse effect on the environment might be caused during use of such device, warning signs or notes shall be included on the label.

 16. What items may not be included in labeling and packaging?

 For medicines, unregistered trademarks and other drug names unapproved by the NMPA shall not be used in the labels.

 The label of a medical device may not contain the following particulars:

 - Words assuring effect like “best effect”, “guaranteed cure”, “complete cure”, “root out disease”, “immediate effect” and “completely free of side effects”;